Elias Díaz Player Props: Rockies vs. Giants

 Elias Díaz At The Plate

-- Among qualified batters, he ranks 36th in batting average, while his on-base percentage ranks 74th and he is 67th in slugging.
+- Among the qualifying hitters, he ranks 34th in batting average, while his on-base percentage ranks 75th and he is 65th in slugging.

-- Diaz has picked up a hit in 67.5% of his 77 games this season, with more than one hit in 27.3% of those games.

-- Diaz has had at least one RBI in 35.1% of his games this year (27 of 77), with two or more RBI 13 times (16.9%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Diaz has picked up an RBI in 34.6% of his games this year, with more than one RBI in 16.7% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.